 Congee, in many Asian countries, is eaten quite differently.
 While some eat it like a savoury porridge for breakfast, others have it as a replacement for rice dishes.

-I chose to use beancurd in this recipe.
-I usually buy beancurd as dried sheets or strips (in the Asian market).
-Beancurd, also known as tofu skin, is a film that forms on the surface of the liquid while making tofu.
+I chose to use bean curd skin in this recipe.
+I usually buy bean curd skin as dried sheets or strips (in the Asian market).
+Bean curd skin, also known as tofu skin, is a film that forms on the surface of the liquid while making tofu.
 It is then collected and dried into yellowish sheets.

 I break it into pieces before soaking.
-Beancurd also is quite nice in curries.
+Bean curd skin also is quite nice in curries.

-1/2 cup dried beancurd sheets, broken into pieces
+- 1/2 cup dried beancurd sheets, or beancurd sticks, broken into pieces

 - Combine first 5 ingredients in a large thick bottom pot, and bring to a boil over medium-high heat.